berengueradrian/password-management/README.md

 - Incorporate additional data on every request (such as files, txt, etc).

 ## Doubts

     - **New**:
+        - Usefull to compress a hash?
+Ask about the compression, encoding and all these stuff to really understand when and how to do it.
         - How to do a credentials saving with files or txt, etc?
         - What do we refer when we say random passwords by profiles?
         - Is it needed to use session token with last seen date and public key signature? (is it good to sign the token for double security?)